Melbourne & Sydney, Australia.

 This is getting better and better.

-Before I know it my tray table is covered with sandwiches, animal crackers, chewy fruit snacks, chocolates, and two cold beers for the quick trip.
+Suddenly I got sandwiches, animal crackers, chewy fruit snacks, chocolates, and two cold beers for the quick trip.

 This was awesome.